kailash-manasarovar/statement/docs/timeline/2026/june.md

 - Oh, and while we're at it, I'm happy to work for anyone devoted to making the world a better place, a safe place, a place with a shining loving future, which is why I love you all, but I absolutely *detest* being bullied.
 - As you might imagine.
 - I do not like it at all.

+- There's a film I want to see but I'm reluctant because I have the feeling I might weep all the way through...